 The Frontier CAAR teams include:

-PI: Evan Schneider, Princeton University
+PI: Evan Schneider, University of Pittsburgh

 Description: Massive amounts of new data about the Milky Way through surveys such as GALFA HI and GAIA mean that a more powerful computing system like Frontier will be necessary to reproduce all the data in a simulation, as well as make detailed astrophysical predictions.
 Schneider’s team is working to simulate a Milky Way-like galaxy using Cholla, an astrophysical simulation code developed for the extreme environments encountered in astrophysical systems.

 PI: Daniel Jacobson, Oak Ridge National Laboratory

 Description: Using the CoMet application, researchers can conduct, among other things, large scale Genome-Wide Epistasis Studies (GWES), co-evolution and pleiotropy studies.
 Current work with CoMet is being used in projects ranging from climatype clustering and bioenergy to clinical genomics, including the study of the genetics of opioid addiction and toxicity, chronic pain, Alzheimer’s, and autism.
 With Frontier, Jacobson’s team will be able to solve scientific problems within much more complex biological systems than was previously possible on Summit.
 In addition, the ability to perform climatype comparisons for every year over a decades of time rather than a single comparison based on the mean of 30 years of data will allow researchers to gain a better understanding of the biological systems related to bioenergy, agriculture, and medicine.

 PI: P. K. Yeung, Georgia Institute of Technology